battenadam04/EverythingBackpacker/readme.md

 This application is for users travelling Australia, allowing them to find Jobs, Accomodation and Transport.

-this application requires the following 3rd party libarary scripts and CSS to run
+This application uses a 3rd party payment gateway called Stripe and this will require an account to test site. this application requires the following 3rd party libarary scripts and CSS to run

 <script src="https://js.stripe.com/v3/"></script>